 The practice had a complaints policy and procedures.
 The practice made available information in the waiting areas on how to complain.
-The staff we spoke with were aware of the complaints process and told us that they would refer all complaints to the partners to deal with.
-There were no complaints in the last 12 months.
+The staff we spoke with were aware of the complaints process and told us that they would refer all complaints to the practice manager to deal with.
+There had been no complaints in the last 12 months.